djtuBIG-MaliceX/libSiON-cpp/README.md

 ## Provenance

-- [SiON](https://github.com/keim/SiON) by keim — the original ActionScript 3 synthesizer.
+- [SiON](https://github.com/keim/SiON) by @keim_at_Si — the original ActionScript 3 synthesizer.
-- [GDSiON](https://github.com/YuriSizov/gdsion) by Yuri Sizov and contributors — the Godot port this fork is built from, including the libification groundwork.
+- [GDSiON](https://github.com/YuriSizov/gdsion) by @YuriSizov and contributors — the Godot port this fork is built from, including the libification groundwork.

 ## AI DISCLOSURE